Henley (UK Parliament constituency): History

 An unbroken succession of Conservative candidates have won the seat since 1910.
 The 2008 by-election was closer than general elections since 2001 and won by the Conservative candidate, John Howell.
-Howell was re-elected at the 2010 general election and again in 2015.
-Labour finished second for the first time since 1970 in Henley.
+Howell was re-elected at the 2010 general election and again in 2015, when Labour finished second for the first time since 1970 in Henley.
 The 2015 GE result made the seat the twelfth safest of the Conservative Party's 331 seats by percentage of majority.